DIY leaky faucet repair

 If water is leaking out around the base of the handle, you may be able to fix the leak by removing the handle (Photo 1) and simply tightening the adjusting ring slightly (Figure A; a large version is available in the Addendum at the end of this article).
 Turn it clockwise with the spanner tool included in the repair kit.
 If the faucet drips from the end of the spout, replace the seats and springs (Photo 4).

-Reassembly is straightforward.
+Reassembly is straightforward in Delta kitchen faucet repair and other models.
 Drop the springs in the recesses and press the rubber seats over the top with your fingertip.
 Then align the groove in the ball with the pin in the socket and drop the ball in.
 Align the lug on the plastic cam with the notch in the valve body and set it over the ball.
 Thread on the cap with the adjusting ring and tighten it with the slip-joint pliers.
 Now you can turn on the water to check for leaks.
 If water leaks from around the ball stem, use the spanner tool to tighten the adjusting ring until the leak stops.
-Replace the handle and you're done.
+Replace the leaking faucet handle and you’re done.

 Many faucet brands use a cartridge of some type (Figure B, a large version is available in the Addendum at the end of this article).
 We show how to replace a Moen cartridge, but the process is similar for other brands.
 To stop drips at the spout or correct problems with hot and cold mixing, remove the cartridge and either replace the O-rings on the cartridge if they’re worn or replace the entire cartridge.
 Take the cartridge to the home center or hardware store to find a replacement.